One of the most popular diet supplements I have been noticing at the gym is a fat loss product called Vintage Burn.

 2. Does Vintage Burn actually work?

 Yes, Vintage Burn does work to an extent when it comes to shedding some of the flabby stuff.
-However, there are some question marks over some ingredients which are covered further up in this Vintage Burn review.
+However, there are some question marks over some ingredients, which are covered above in this Vintage Burn review.

 3. How do you take Vintage Burn?